Social Barriers to Communication

 Stereotypes and Prejudices

-Preconceived notions based on race, gender, or religion can distort perceptions and interpretations of communication, leading to discrimination.
+Preconceived notions based on race, gender, or religion can distort perceptions and interpretations.
+Stereotypes and biases often lead to discrimination, further complicating the communication process and undermining trust.

 Personal Feelings and Emotions